VysotskiVadim/VysotskiVadim.blog/_posts/2019-09-15-generic-programming.markdown

 Term **variance** refers to how generic classes which use different generic parameters relates to each other.
 And we need to understand their relationships in order to do cast.

-For instance if `Rose` is subclass of `Flower` then I should be able to substitute `Flower` by `Rose`.
+For instance if `Rose` is a subclass of `Flower` then I should be able to substitute `Flower` by `Rose`.
 Is it applicable to generic code?
 Variance refers to questions like "Can I use list of `Rose` as a list of `Flower`?".
 ```java
 List<Flower> bouquet = new ArrayList<Rose>();
 ```
-When somebody ask "What about variance in language X?", he would like to know how can he cast generics classes with different generic parameters to each other.
-Usually there is some kinds of limitations in casting.
-Compiler won't let you let you shoot in your own leg, remember?
+When somebody ask *"What about variance in language X?"*, he would like to know how can he cast generic classes with different generic parameters to each other.
+Usually there are some kinds of limitations in casting.
+Compiler won't let you shoot in your own leg, remember?
 With different limitations we have 4 types of variance:
 * Covariance
 * Contravariance
 * Bivariance